 Lake Lanier Olympic Park offers several choices for enjoying the gorgeous North Georgia sunsets.
 Enjoy a romantic picnic in our grassy park or on our white sandy beach.
 If you feel more adventurous, paddle out onto the lake in a kayak or paddleboard (rentals available) to view the sun setting and shining down on the calm waters of Northern Lake Lanier.

 Find it: 3105 Clarks Bridge Road, Gainesville

 Atlanta Motor Speedway is well known for its on-track racing action, but during the summer, the skyline over the track puts on its own show.
-The Speedway hosts two summer racing series events, Thursday Thunder and Friday Night Drags, and from the infield during these events you can witness some of nature’s finest work on display.
+The Speedway hosts several racing series events and from the infield during these events you can witness some of nature’s finest work on display.

 Find it: 1500 Highway 19/41 South, Hampton

 MEANDERING THE BANKS OF THE CHATTAHOOCHIE RIVER

 Roswell stretches along the slow-moving waters of the Chattahoochee River; the banks of which provide ample spots to catch a sunset.
 Walk out on the Roswell Riverwalk Boardwalk which comes out over the river in some parts and stretches over marshy areas in others.

 Find a park bench at Don White Memorial Park, Riverside Park, or Azalea Park and sit a spell enjoying the view and the calm water.